VGP/vgp-tools/Core/Library-interface.md

     OneField      *field;              // used to hold the current line - accessed by macros OneInfo       *info[128];          // all the per-linetype information

-    // the remainder is private to the package
+    ...                                // the remainder is private to the package

   } OneFile;                           // the footer will be in the concatenated result.
 ```

-# A BIT ABOUT THE FORMAT OF BINARY FILES
+# A Bit About the Format of Binary 1-Code Files

 ```
 <bin file> <- <ASCII Prolog> <$-line> <binary data> <footer> <^-line> <footer-size:int64>